 After the one hour meeting in the district attorney’s law library, there are no records of Jimmy Snuka ever being questioned by police again.
 The case went cold for 30 years.

-Four months before: Nancy Argentino died, Snuka was charged with assaulting her in a New York Howard Johnson motel.
+Four months before Nancy Argentino died, Snuka was charged with assaulting her in a New York Howard Johnson motel.
 Police say he also battled with responding police.
-He was charged with second and third-degree assault, resisting arrest and obstruction of governmental administration but accepted a plea deal that dropped all of those charges in exchange for pleading guilty to harassment in April 1983.
+He was charged with second and third-degree assault, resisting arrest, and obstruction of governmental administration.
+However, he accepted a plea deal that dropped all of those charges.
 Argentino swore in a deposition after the alleged assault that Snuka never hit her or intentionally harmed her.

 Snuka continues, "That night ruined my life.
 If I was guilty of anything, it was cheating on my wife, and that was it… Nancy was a good girl.
 I will never forget what happened to her."
 He adds, "Sometimes being trapped with my thoughts can be more painful than any injury I’ve suffered in the ring."

 Days after Snuka’s arrest, the WWE erased his Hall of Fame profile and all images and videos from its media sites.
-As of this publication, however, you can find images and videos of him restored on the site.
+However, as of this publication, you can find images and videos of him restored on wwe.com

 On January 28th, 2014: Lehigh County District Attorney Jim Martin announces that the Nancy Argentino case will go to a grand jury.